 SLAVES EFFORTS TO UNDERMINE THE SOUTH

+In 1861, as the Civil War began, there were four open questions among Northerners and Southerners with regard to the slaves: First, would they rebel?
+Second, did they want their freedom?
+Third, would they fight for their freedom?
+And, finally, would they know what to do with their freedom if they got it?
+The answer to each question was yes, but in a manner that reflected the peculiar experience of blacks in white America.
 First was the question of whether bondsmen would rebel or remain passive.
 The fear of slave rebellion preoccupied both the Southern slaveholder and the Northern invader.
 Strikingly, Northerners were as uneasy about the possibility as were Southerners.
 Initially the Northern goal in the war was the speedy restoration of the Union under the Constitution and the laws of 1861, all of which recognized the legitimacy of slavery.
 Interfering with slavery would make reunion more difficult.
 Thus, Union generals like George B. McClellan in Virginia and Henry W. Halleck in the West were ordered not only to defeat the Southern armies but also to prevent slave insurrections.
 In the first months of the war, slaves who escaped to Union lines were returned to their masters in conformity with the Fugitive Slave Act of 1850.

 Concern about outright slave insurrections proved unfounded, however.
 Slaves were not fools, nor were they suicidal.
 Mary Boykin Chesnut, the famed Southern diarist and one of the South's most perceptive observers of slavery, understood the slaves strategy.
 She wrote from her plantation: "Dick, the butler here, reminds me that when we were children, I taught him to read as soon as I could read myself. . . .
 But he won't look at me now.
 He looks over my head.
 He scents freedom in the air."